colevandersWands/thesis-proposal/README.md

 ## Research Statement

-Much is already known about effective pedagogy for novice programmers, and many great resources, curricula, tools & learning environments have been developed to implement known best practices.
-However there are very practical limitations to applying these interventions in many contexts outside of formal learning institutions, by non-specialized educators, or by learners themselves.
+Much is already known about effective pedagogy for novice programmers, and many great resources, curricula, tools & learning environments have been developed to implement best practices.
+However there are practical limitations to applying these interventions in many contexts outside of formal learning institutions, by non-specialized educators, or by learners themselves.

-The aim of this thesis is to explore whether the same understanding of effective pedagogy can be used to develop a suite of methodologies and supporting tools that enable learners to self-direct, non-specialized educators to teach computing, and experienced programmers to effectively transfer their knowledge outside of well-heeled formal institutions.
+The aim of this thesis is to explore whether the same understanding of effective pedagogy can be used to develop a suite of methodologies and supporting tools that enable learners to self-direct, non-specialized educators to teach computing, and experienced programmers to transfer their knowledge.

-To this end it will be necessary to define a target context, and  understand in more detail what is preventing educators and learners from implementing existing artifacts or best practices.
-This will include developing a viable measure of adopt/adapt-ability.
+To this end it will be necessary to define a target context and understand in more detail what is preventing educators and learners from implementing existing artifacts or best practices.
+Besides assessing student outcomes, this will require developing a viable measure of adopt/adapt-ability.
 Achieving this will expand our understanding of computing education from what is theoretically effective when applied correctly to a grounded understanding of how the theory can be practically applied in all settings.

 [TOP](#title)